matrix.addition {psych}R Documentation

 Details

 Used in such problems as Thurstonian scaling.
 Although not technically matrix addition, as pointed out by Krus, there are many applications where the sum or difference of two vectors or matrices is a useful operation.
-This can be done, of course, through
+An alternative operation for vectors is outer(x ,y , FUN="+") but this does not work for matrices.

 Value